 Vallejo is multicultural and multilingual and has lived and worked in the US, Cuba, Canada, and France.
-She is currently a consultant for the Cultural Affairs Division of the City of Gainesville’s Parks, Recreation and Cultural Affairs Department.
+She is a former consultant for the Cultural Affairs Division of the City of Gainesville’s Parks, Recreation, and Cultural Affairs Department.

 Some of her previous clients include the City of Miami Beach, the City Museum of Washington D.C., and the Miami Center for Architecture & Design.

 Throughout her career, Vallejo has worked with renowned artists and musicians worldwide.
-She is the principal designer of RAVA Designs LLC, a contemporary line, one of a kind studio jewelry marketed privately and to museum stores.
+She is the principal designer of RAVA Designs LLC, a contemporary line of one-of-a-kind studio jewelry marketed privately and to museum stores.
 Besides, Vallejo is a licensed sommelier, passionate “Cubanista,” global traveler, and epicurean.